-- Cruddas v Calvert & Others (2013) – junior counsel for defendants in libel/malicious falsehood claim against the Sunday Times and two of its journalists (including successful interlocutory appeal: EMLR 5.
+- Cruddas v Calvert & Others (2013) – junior counsel for defendants in libel/malicious falsehood claim against the Sunday Times and two of its journalists, including successful interlocutory appeal: EMLR 5.
 Appeal against decision on liability pending.

 - Ansar v Groby Parish Council (2013) – counsel for public authority defendant in successful summary judgment application

 - Giles v Testa (2013) – for claimant.
 Successfully resisting application for trial by jury.

 - El Naschie v Macmillan Publishers Ltd (2011) – junior counsel for defendants in successful defence of libel claim (justification, fair comment and Reynolds privilege)